ParasGosalia/stock-dashboard-ui/README.md

           git checkout feature/version-1.0.0

-       b) For this application you would need to run the below command in command prompt to run the application directly or build the jar and run the jar: mvn spring-boot:run
+       b) For this application you would need to run the below command in command prompt to run the application directly or build the jar and run the jar:
+          When you will build or run the project with the below command for the first time it will take more time as it will setup nodejs and node_modules folder locally in the application folder. mvn spring-boot:run

        c) Once the application is up and running.
 Please hit the below mentioned URL and enter username and password